Ade Jimoh

-Early years
+Early life

 Jimoh grew up in Canoga Park and attended El Camino Real High School where he was a two-year letterman and a second-team all-league selection, as well as a preseason third-team all-area pick.
 In his senior year, his team won the city championship.

 College career

 Jimoh played college football for Utah State University.
 He started all 11 games at left corner his sophomore year in 2000 and earned second-team All-Big West honors as well as the team's outstanding defensive back.
 He also shared the team lead with two interceptions and had a team-high 12 pass deflections and a blocked kick.
 He started nine games at cornerback in 2001 and registered 39 tackles and an interception.
 He played in all 11 games for the Aggies in 2002 and recorded one interception for three yards and 53 tackles (34 solo).

 Professional career

 Washington Redskins

 Jimoh was signed by the Redskins in April 2003 as an undrafted rookie free agent.
 In 2003, Jimoh appeared in all 16 games with the Redskins as a reserve cornerback but mostly on special teams coverage units.
 In 2004, he appeared in 15 games as a reserve cornerback and was a valued special teams player, recording 20 special teams tackles on the season, tied for third-best on the team.
 His season was cut short late in the year when he suffered a season-ending knee injury.
 In 2005, he played in all 16 games and two playoff games, mostly as a reserve cornerback and special teams leader.
 He finished with ten tackles (nine solo) and 20 special teams tackles, fifth-best on the team.